Around 30 whales die in Farewell Spit stranding, 5 being monitored

 DOC says there are 29 dead and five alive.

 "Five whales have survived the night and are being monitored and assessed to see if they are candidates for a refloat.
-A spotter plane will be up shortly to search the bay for any other whales."
+A spotter plane will be up shortly to search the bay for any other whales," Project Jonah said.

 It has help on standby and no extra assistance is required at this stage.